 Buying fractional shares is great, but it’s not always that easy.
 The hard part is finding a brokerage that will give you the power to do it.

 A lot of financial institutions have a history of recognizing fractional shares due to splits or dividends, and yet only recently are some of the major brokerages starting to offer their investors fractional share programs.

-Personally, I like Betterment, M1 Finance, and Public.
+Personally, I like M1, Public and Betterment.
 Keep reading to learn why each is great in their own way: